-During 2021, the Compensation Committee held eight meetings to discuss, review, and/or deliberate our compensation program and the appropriate levels of compensation for the executive officers.
+During 2023, the Compensation Committee held eight meetings to discuss, review, and/or deliberate about our compensation program and the appropriate levels of compensation for the executive officers.
 As discussed in this CD&A and elsewhere in this proxy statement, the Compensation Committee, consistent with its charter and the objectives of our compensation program, reviewed and considered relevant information available to it in making its compensation decisions.

 Base Salaries.
-On March 3, 2021, the Compensation Committee met to consider adjustments to the base salaries for each of our Named Executive Officers, effective April 1, 2021.
-The resulting salary increases were 0% for Mr. Cheng, and 2% for Messrs.
-Liu, Chen, Bingham, and Lee.
+On February 24, 2023, the Compensation Committee met to consider adjustments to the base salaries for each of our Named Executive Officers, effective April 1, 2023.
+The resulting salary increases were 9% for Mr. Liu, 10% for Mr. Lee, and 4% for Messrs.
+Chen and Bingham.
+Mr. Cheng's salary was not adjusted.
 The annual base salaries for the Named Executive Officers before adjustment and after adjustment are as follows:

 Name Annual Base Salary Before Adjustment (\$) Annual Base Salary After Adjustment (\$)

-Chang M. Liu 700,000 714,000
+Chang M. Liu 843,000 920,000

-Heng W. Chen 506,000 516,000
+Heng W. Chen 534,000 553,000

-Dunson K. Cheng 824,000 824,000
+Dunson K. Cheng 700,000 700,000

-Kim R. Bingham 378,000 386,000
+Kim R. Bingham 400,000 414,000

-Mark H. Lee 349,000 356,000
+Mark H. Lee 368,000 405,000